Hamchin/Chrome-Extension-General/README.md

 ## YouTube

-- Long press to Picture-in-Picture
+- Press 'p' key to Picture-in-Picture
 - Prevent the channel video from being played
 - Extend the space of the video title

 ## Niconico

-- Long press to Picture-in-Picture
+- Press 'p' key to Picture-in-Picture

 ## Google Search